Dean of Chapel & Professor of Theology

 Dordt University

-Justin Ariel Bailey works at the intersection of Christian theology, culture, and ministry.
-Having served as a pastor in a number of diverse settings, his work as a professor explores the ways that culture shapes the practice of Christian faith, as well as the ways that that Christian faith enables culture care.
+Justin Ariel Bailey is the dean of chapel and professor of theology at Dordt University, where he speaks weekly to a large gathering of students, faculty, and staff.
+Having served as a pastor in a number of diverse settings, his academic work explores the ways that culture shapes Christian faith, and the ways that that Christian faith shapes culture.
 He holds a PhD in Theology and his research seeks to bridge gaps between church and academy, and the formational spaces where they overlap.
-He is the host of the In All Things podcast, and writes regularly for their online journal.

 This short, accessible introduction to the conversation between theology and culture offers a patient, thoughtful, and theologically attuned approach to cultural discernment.